Are you fit to drive?

 Licence suspension and cancellation

-If you do not comply with medical review requirements, Roads and Maritime may suspend and/or cancel your licence.
+If you do not comply with medical review requirements, Transport for NSW may suspend and/or cancel your licence.

 You’ll be notified in writing of the suspension or cancellation, the reasons for it, and the action you can take, to have the suspension or cancellation withdrawn.

-If the suspension/cancellation action is because Roads and Maritime requires more information from your doctor, be sure to take the notice of suspension/cancellation you receive to your doctor, so that they can provide all the required information.
+If the suspension/cancellation action is because Transport for NSW requires more information from your doctor, be sure to take the notice of suspension/cancellation you receive to your doctor, so that they can provide all the required information.

 You have a right of appeal against a medical suspension/cancellation of your driver licence.
 You must lodge the appeal within 28 days of receiving the notice.
 You can lodge online, or go to a NSW Local Court.
 The Court will require a copy of the suspension/cancellation notice, and a lodgement fee is payable to the Court when lodging an appeal.